QiKatherine/QiKatherine.github.io/content/post/Hugo blogging with Ox-hugo.md

 ## 7. Heading management {#7-dot-heading-management}

-The official documentation as well as the attached youtube tutorials have provided great explaintation of how hugo translate metadata of \_index.md files to the headings of html with Hugo heading management system.
+The official documentation as well as the attached youtube tutorials have provided great explaintation of how hugo translate metadata of \_index.md files to the headings of HTML with Hugo heading management system.

 建立一个有一篇文章的 post
 ![](/img/Hugo blogging with Ox-hugo 4.png)